 The challenge is that although these principles apply everywhere, how to use them differs based on the context you are in.
 We have been using Scrum, XP and Kanban from near the inception of all of them.
 One observation we’ve made is that many of the practices of each of those should be done regardless of your situation (albeit the exact way of doing the practice will vary according to your context).

-We illustrate this in the diagram below.
-We use the terms ‘Lean-Scrum’, … to indicate we are referring to these frameworks/methods being used with a Lean context.
+This is shown in the diagram below.
+We use the terms ‘Lean-Scrum’, etc. to indicate we are referring to these frameworks/methods being used with a Lean context.

 For all the discussion about Scrum vs. Kanban it may be surprising that most of the practices of each should be used by anyone doing either.
 In our view, all of the XP practices should be being used as well.
 They are left out of the center only because it is often difficult to get teams to use them immediately.
 Deciding on the flavor of Team Agility depends upon your context.
 Here are some examples:

 XP practices should be adopted as soon as it is viable to do so.